Xilinx/PYNQ-ZU/README.md

 * At least 8GB of RAM (more is better)
 * AMD PetaLinux 2024.1 and Vivado 2024.1

+You can find the instructions to setup the environment here https://pynq.readthedocs.io/en/latest/pynq_sd_card.html#prepare-the-building-environment

 Retrieve the Pynq-ZU board git into a NEW directory.

 ```shell